Héaux de Bréhat Lighthouse

-The Héaux de Bréhat is an active lighthouse in Côtes-d'Armor, France, located on the Île-de-Bréhat.
+The Héaux de Bréhat is an active lighthouse in Côtes-d'Armor, France, located close to the Île-de-Bréhat.
 The lighthouse is closed to the public.

 Built by French engineer Léonce Reynaud in 1840, it sits on the reefs of Tréguier, near the Sillon de Talbert.
 It is on the western end of the Bay of Saint-Brieuc, and marks the entrance to the island of Bréhat from the Trieux channel.

 It was classified as a monument historique on 23 May 2011.

 History

 The French Lighthouse Commission decided to build a lighthouse on the reefs of Tréguier in 1831, entrusting the construction of a temporary structure to a carpenter from Saint-Brieuc.
 The project, a white signal light, was completed in 1832, but destroyed within a year due to strong currents and surf.
 In April 1834, Leonor Fresnel commissioned 32-year-old engineer Léonce Reynaud to design a lighthouse.